Colorful Spring Flowers for Chicago and the Midwest - Plant Bulbs in the Fall

 Where did crocuses come from?

-Crocuses are known to come from Crete in the Mediteranean, and are native to southern Europe, northern Africa, and the Middle East.
+Crocuses are known to come from Crete in the Mediterranean, and are native to southern Europe, northern Africa, and the Middle East.
 Crocuses were first brought back to the Netherlands around 1560.

 Pickwick Crocus Bulb - Purple flower with white lines